Bilinarra language: Syllable structure

 The above examples demonstrate the types of syllabic structure in Bilinarra.
 For CVC syllable structure, all consonants except for can be the last consonant in this structure.
 CVCC structure is found much less often than CVC.
 CVCC structure appears in mostly coverbs, though some nominals also take this form.
 This structure is also found in monosyllabic words or as the last syllable in a disyllabic word.
-CVCC always contains the pattern /rr/, /l/, or /rl/ (liquid consonants) followed by /g/, /b/, or /ng/.
+CVCC always contains the pattern /r/, /l/, or /ɭ/ (liquid consonants) followed by /g/, /b/, or /ŋ/.

 Stress

 Stress in Bilinarra is very predictable.
 Primary stress always falls on the first syllable of the word.
 Words of two and three syllables only contain one stress.
 Examples as follows: